 The clay pot technique of Kintsugi means golden joinery.
 My previous description of our lives as clay pots describes how the Japanese culture repairs their pottery.
 In fact, a pot which has been broken and gone through this Kintsugi process is considered more valued than an unbroken pot.
 This art parallels our broken human lives.

 In our lives, we generally have a choice.
 We may choose to give up and allow our brokenness to go the way of Humpty Dumpty.
 Or, we may choose to investigate any and all possibilities to permit a continuation of life with a different format.

 Had we not lost our son, my life may have simply carried on with the status quo.
 However, when he received the cancer diagnosis, which could have been my undoing, I was faced with a choice.
 I could have chosen a fixed mindset, meaning I had no power to change anything, so why try.
 However, I loved him far too much to do nothing.
 I chose, instead, to adopt a growth mindset to stack the odds in our favor.
 As a result, I had experiences which helped to piece together my fragments.

 Our son did stay with us roughly seven years post diagnosis, but then he had to leave.
-I would have never thought to become an energy healer if he hadn’t become ill.
+I would have never thought to become an energy healing practitioner if he hadn’t become ill.
 Experiences of oneness with everything would never have entered my mind.
 I would not have been as aware of messages from beyond the veil if our beloved son was not on the other side.
 This blog would not exist.
 These have become some of the golden highlights in my life journey thus far.